DoumanAsh/error-code/README.md

 # Requirements

-- `alloc` - Crate uses allocator to create dynamic message, when necessary.
+- `alloc` - Crate uses allocator to create dynamic message, when necessary (Only `System` category uses heap on Windows).

 # Features